 For those who use drugs or drink alcohol, stress relief is a no-brainer.
 Crack a bottle of beer, light a joint, or pop a pill.
 Of course, as addiction to intoxicating substances takes hold, the individual’s stress level rises as they scramble to find and pay for their drug of choice, keep their habits hidden from family and friends, and watch their life crumbling before them.
-It’s a textbook example of a vicious cycle, and sooner or later the addict will hit bottom.
+It’s a textbook example of a vicious cycle, and sooner or later people with opioid addiction will hit a bottom.

 Once you have achieved sobriety, you may struggle to deal with everyday problems.
 Unless you have learned about sober techniques to keep stress in check, the risk of relapse is high.